wavebeem/wavebeem.com/src/blog/2021-12-29-why-react-hooks-are-so-hard.md

 ---
-title: "Why React hooks are so hard"
+title: "Why I don't like useState"
-description: "A deep dive into what makes React hooks so hard in practice"
+description: "Why useState is so hard to use correctly, and what we can do about it"
 ---

 @[toc]